cdoty/tms9918lib/README.md

 Expanded RAM can also be detected and used.
 In some cases, it detects added RAM expansion, in others it detects memory difference between different versions of the computer.

-There are two other pieces required to use this library, which will be put up later.
-It needs the actual game code, and it needs system specific startup and interrupt code, and system definitions.
+It needs the [base project](https://github.com/cdoty/Crab), [system specific startup](https://github.com/cdoty/SG1000) and interrupt code and system definitions, and the [tools](https://github.com/cdoty/Tools).
+The [actual game code](https://github.com/cdoty/Game) and this library are submodules of the system specific code.